dhh1128/codecraft.co/why-your-software-should-cry.md

 I see isolated, simplistic examples that give me hope.

-Fail2Ban is a nifty little utility that monitors logs of sshd, httpd, and similar daemons, and instructs the firewall to block connections from IP addresses that have been guilty of repeated, failed login attempts.
+Fail2Ban is a nifty little utility that monitors logs of sshd, httpd, and similar daemo and instructs the firewall to block connections from IP addresses that have been guilty of repeated, failed login attempts.
 Kind of sounds like <em>Stentor roeselii</em> bending away from the poison, doesn't it?

 The <a title="Don’t forget the circuit breakers" href="dont-forget-the-circuit-breakers.md">circuit breaker pattern</a> that I described a while back is another example of reacting to stimuli.

-<a href="http://techtripper.com/fijibot-is-an-autonomous-solar-powered-robot-that-lives-by-finding-light-on-its-own/" target="_blank">Fijibot</a> is a cool little machine that fights hunger pains by parking itself in the light to recharge batteries.
+<a href="http://techtripper.com/fijibot-is-an-autonomous-solar-powered-robot-that-lives-by-finding-light-on-its-own/" target="_blank">Fijibot</a> is a colittle machine that fights hunger pains by parking itself in the light to recharge batteries.

 Unfortunately, examples like this are few and far between.
 It's hard enough to <a title="Good Code Plans for Problems" href="good-code-plans-for-problems.md">bake a rational error-handling strategy into software</a>, let alone make it sophisticated enough to monitor its environment and take proactive steps to avoid problems.